ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 Rank of the Spell and the Rank of this weapon are added to the result of the Fright Check.

+## Carpet of the Just

+This rugged woollen carpet is 3 ft 7 inches across and 7 feet long, weighing 4 lbs.
+A winged lion with a man's head looks out from the centre of the carpet from a dark blue background, with crimson geometrical figures around the edge.

+If the owner has not committed a crime that day, the first time they sleep on it, that sleep is treated as one hour longer, so seven hours is considered eight.
+When they rise, they get an extra opportunity to "tough it out" in terms of recovering from infection.

+## Mark of the Book

+This bookmark is made from tasselled leather, is 8 inches long by 2 inches wide, and weighs 2 drachms.
+While it is on their person, the owner can tell when night has fallen, day has broken, when it is noon and midnight.

+Once per day, resetting at dawn, it allows the owner and up to 30 lbs of their gear to take the form of a book bound in red leather.
+It is 7 inches wide by 9 inches long, 2 inches thick and weighs 3 lbs 7 oz.
+The owner can imprint a name for the book in a language that they are literate in on the spine, the front and the frontispiece, but the rest of the book is The Epic of Gilgamesh.
+In Sumerian cuneiform.

+In this form, they are aware and have all of their senses except for smell or taste, which can be worrying since they're flammable.
+The range of their vision and hearing is 40 feet.

+While transfigured, they may not be scried for or located by magic unless the seeker knows to look for a cuneiform version of the Epic of Gilgamesh.

+They can end the transfiguration at any time by taking a Pass Action, but in any case, it will end at the next nightfall, daybreak, midnight or noon.

+## Black Sands Herbs

+### Mastic Thyme

+Description
+: A compact, thorny, intensely dense cushion-shrub.
+In the summer heat, its green leaves shrivel into tiny scales to protect its water supply, and it erupts in small clusters of pale pink or purple flowers.
+It is incredibly scratchy and painful to harvest without leather gloves.
+It releases a burning, savory, and strongly pungent blast of hot oregano and black pepper.

+Care
+: This herb likes a sunny prospect with well-drained soil.
+It requires very little attention, and benefits from an elevated plot.

+Use
+: Aggressively antiseptic and antifungal.
+Preserves food

+Preparation
+: Distilled and suspended at a ratio of 1/3 in a 1/10 alcohol/water
+  tincture.
+When an ounce is applied to a fresh wound, the chance of infection is divided by 3.

+### Syrian Rue

+Description
+: A sprawling, bright green, succulent-like plant with jagged, narrow leaves that grows in dense, circular mats out of harsh, cracked earth.
+It produces small, five-petaled white flowers.
+The leaves feel thick and rubbery.
+When torn, it produces a sharp, unpleasantly bitter, and heavily polecat odour that smells strongly of wild animal musk.

+Care
+: This herb likes a sunny prospect with well-drained soil.
+It requires very little attention, and benefits from an elevated plot.

+Use
+: creates ritual visions

+Preparation
+: A 3 inch chime candle 1/2 an inch in diameter is infused with a tablespoon of these seeds.
+If it is lit while Purifying, increase MA by an extra point for the duration

 ## Burning Crossbow

 This heavy crossbow encumbers for 20 lbs, requires PS of 20 and MD of